devgymbr/cypress-error-backup/README.md

 # cypress-error-backup

-GitHub action that uploads cypress error screenshots to another github repository and make them available as an artifact on debugging.
+GitHub action that uploads cypress error screenshots to another github repository and make them available as an artifact for debugging purposes.

 ```yaml
 uses: devgymbr/cypress-error-backup@v1.0.0